 The Parks and Open Space chapter describes how parks and open space preserves are planned, managed and funded in Marin County, and includes an overview of the various parks, open space preserves, and State park facilities in and around Santa Venetia.
-This chapter also identifies community suggestions for consideration during future park planning efforts, particularly related to the "Buck's Launching" site should the County acquire this property in the future.
+This chapter also identifies community suggestions for consideration during future park planning efforts, particularly related to the "Buck's Launching" site.